 Premia de Mar, a quaint Mediterranean coastal town in the commuter zone of busy Barcelona, gained notoriety during the industrial revolution for its textiles mills.
 The town built up an impressive infrastructure where it created top quality fabrics that were exported around the world.
 The majority of the Premia de Mar textile mills have since disappeared, but we here at Natural Intimacy are coming together with local artisans to breath new life into the dormant textile industry.

-One of our most beloved products is our natural sea sponges.
-There is a lot of love and synergy centred around these sponges, especially because our headquarters are located just 100 meters from the Mediterranean Sea in a renovated factory, named Can Gravada.
+Our most beloved products come from our Mediterranean Sea Sponge range.
+There is a lot of love and synergy centred around these sponges, especially because our Spanish headquarters are located just 100 meters from the Mediterranean Sea in a renovated factory, named Can Gravada.

 As part of Natural Intimacy’s expansion, we wanted to focus on product packaging.
 Packaging is more than a short-lived container that will be tossed into the trash by the buyer.
 Product packaging creates a huge environmental impact, and we were intent on making sure their packaging was plastic free, reusable, and practical.